OlgaLezhnina/mrap/README.md

 <!-- badges: end -->

-The goal of mrap is to provide wrapper functions to reduce the user’s effort in writing machine-reusable data.
+The goal of mrap is to provide wrapper functions to reduce the user’s effort in writing machine-readable data.

 ## Installation